opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/elb_loadbalancer.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the loadbalancer.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new loadbalancer.

 * `name` - (Required) Specifies the load balancer name.
 The name is a string of 1 to 64 characters that consist of letters, digits, underscores (_), and hyphens (-).